Banding groove is one of those things that you’ve probably seen many times, but you may not have known what it was called or why it is used.

 Banding groove can also help provide clearance for the fork tines of a forklift or hand truck.
 The banding groove helps to keep strapping in place on the unit load.
 If a strap slips down, it can cause problems when you’re trying to move palletized products around.
 Essentially, banding groove immobilizes the strapping and keeps it in its proper place so that it doesn’t slide off the product or off the pallet or crate.

 In order to properly protect your unit loads and fit the size of strapping that you’re using, banding groove has to be cut to the size needed.
 That means that the size of the groove is important, as well as the dimensions and thickness of the strips.
 If the strips are too thin, then they break under the strap tension.
-If the strips are too big, then they won’t properly protect your products or serve to stabilize the unit load.
+If the strips are too big, then they won’t properly protect your products or stabilize the unit load.

 This is all something that a qualified packaging designer can help you with.